Highlights of World Table Tennis Singapore Smash-Xinhua - ExBulletin

 Highlights of World Table Tennis Singapore Smash-Xinhua

+Wang Manyu of China makes his return during the round of 32 women’s singles match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash to be held at the OCBC Arena of the Singapore Sports Hub on March 14, 2023 .
+(Photo by Dan Chih Wey/Xinhua)

+Japan’s Kihara Miyuu returns during the Round of 32 Women’s Singles match between China’s Wang Manyu and Japan’s Kihara Miyuu at the World Table Tennis (WTT) Singapore Smash to be held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023.
+(Photo by Dan Chih Wey/Xinhua)

+Wang Manyu of China makes his return during the round of 32 women’s singles match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash to be held at the OCBC Arena of the Singapore Sports Hub on March 14, 2023 .
+(Photo by Dan Chih Wey/Xinhua)

+Japan’s Kihara Miyuu returns during the Round of 32 Women’s Singles match between China’s Wang Manyu and Japan’s Kihara Miyuu at the World Table Tennis (WTT) Singapore Smash to be held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023.
+(Photo by Dan Chih Wey/Xinhua)

+Kihara Miyuu (L) of Japan participates in the Round of 32 Women’s Singles match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash to be held at the Singapore’s OCBC Arena on March 14, 2023 Sports Hub (Photo by Dan Chih Wey/Xinhua)

+Kihara Miyuu of Japan reacts during the Round of 32 Women’s Singles match between Wang Manyu of China and Kihara Miyuu of Japan at the World Table Tennis (WTT) Singapore Smash held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023.
+(Photo by Dan Chih Wey/Xinhua)

+Ma Long of China serves during the Men’s Singles Round of 32 match between Ma Long of China and Lin Shidong of China at the World Table Tennis (WTT) Singapore Smash held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023.
+(Photo by Dan Chih Wey/Xinhua)

+China’s Ma Long makes a comeback during the round of 32 men’s singles match between China’s Ma Long and China’s Lin Shidong at the World Table Tennis (WTT) Singapore Smash to be held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023 .
+(Photo by Dan Chih Wey/Xinhua)

-Chen Xingtong of China serves during the women’s singles round of 64 match against Hana Matelova of the Czech Republic at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
+Lin Shidong of China serves during the Men’s Singles Round of 32 match between Ma Long of China and Lin Shidong of China at the World Table Tennis (WTT) Singapore Smash held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023.
+(Photo by Dan Chih Wey/Xinhua)

+China’s Ma Long (above) makes a comeback during the Men’s Singles Round of 32 match between China’s Ma Long and China’s Lin Shidong at the World Table Tennis (WTT) Singapore Smash held at the Singapore Sports Hub’s OCBC Arena on April 14 March, 2023.
 (Photo by Then Chih Wey/Xinhua)

-Chen Xingtong of China makes her round of 64 women’s singles return against Hana Matelova of the Czech Republic at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Quek Izaac of Singapore makes his round of 64 men’s singles return against Sharath Kamal Achanta of India at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Quek Izaac of Singapore serves during the men’s singles round of 64 match against Sharath Kamal Achanta of India at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Ito Mima of Japan serves during the women’s singles round of 64 match against Lily Zhang of the United States at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Ito Mima of Japan makes her round of 64 women’s singles return against Lily Zhang of the United States at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Ito Mima of Japan makes her round of 64 women’s singles return against Lily Zhang of the United States at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Wang Chuqin of China makes his return during the round of 64 men’s singles match against Wang Yang of Slovakia at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Wang Chuqin of China makes his return during the round of 64 men’s singles match against Wang Yang of Slovakia at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)
+China’s Lin Shidong makes his return during the Round of 32 Men’s Singles match between China’s Ma Long and China’s Lin Shidong at the World Table Tennis (WTT) Singapore Smash to be held at the Singapore Sports Hub’s OCBC Arena on March 14, 2023 .
+(Photo by Dan Chih Wey/Xinhua)

-Wang Yidi of China serves during the women’s singles round of 64 match against Bernadette Szocs of Romania at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Bernadette Szocs of Romania serves during the women’s singles round of 64 match against Wang Yidi of China at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

-Wang Yidi of China will participate in the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023 in the round of 64 match against Bernadette Szocs of Romania.
-(Photo by Then Chih Wey/Xinhua)

-Bernadette Szocs of Romania reacts during the round of 64 women’s singles match against Wang Yidi of China at the World Table Tennis (WTT) Singapore Smash in Singapore on March 11, 2023.
-(Photo by Then Chih Wey/Xinhua)

 |